 Steffen Biersack - Germany

-German geologist, born and raised in Berlin, where he spent his "first life" with the Berlin Criminal investigation Department.
-Feeling the urge to change, he resigned and went to university to study Geology.
-Before joining Hurtigruten, he gained extensive experience as a field trip guide in many European countries, Northern America and Southern Africa.
-In his opinion, geology and the complex "System Earth" is a most intriguing and important subject.
+Steffen Biersack is a german geologist, born and raised in Berlin.
+He studied geology at the University, and before joining Hurtigruten, he gained extensive experience as a field trip guide in many European countries, Northern America and Southern Africa.
+In Steffens opinion, geology and the complex "System Earth" is a most intriguing and important subject.
 He aims to convey this to a wider public by offering a wide range of lectures, dealing with our planet's phenomena.

 Pål Ranheim - Norway

-His fascination for the arctic nature led Pål to study geography at NTNU, Trondheim.
+Pål Ranheim grew up in Tromsø, Northern Norway.
+At a young age he started to explore the mountains.
+Before leaving on his small expeditions, his mother said that he should learn basic mountaineering skills.
+She therefore sent him on a course in “search and rescue” in the organization Norwegian People Aid, of which he still is a member.Påls fascination for the arctic nature led him to study geography at NTNU, Trondheim.
 After finishing his studies and becoming a certified teacher, he moved to the top of Norway, North Cape, to teach earth science and social science at an upper secondary school.
-In his spare time he hiked around Northern Norway, was certified as hiking guide in DNT, worked part time as a guide to the North Cape and actively participated in the climbing club.
+He was certified as hiking guide in DNT, worked part time as a guide to the North Cape and actively participated in the climbing club.
 In 2014, Pål travelled to Nepal to work as a volunteer in an outreach school project in the Nepali countryside.
-After a fantastic time in the mountains of Nepal, Pål got a new job at the meteorological station at Jan Mayen.
-At Jan Mayen, he spent six months in the company of two huskies and 17 colleagues, and took every opportunity to explore the island.
-He looks forward to sharing his experiences and knowledge with fellow travellers.
+He then got a new job at the meteorological station at Jan Mayen, where he spent six months in the company of two huskies and 17 colleagues.
+Pål looks forward to sharing his experiences and knowledge with fellow travellers.

 Ina Schau Johansen - Norway

-Ina has been working as a Tour Leader with Hurtigruten since 2000.
+Ina Schau Johansen has been working as a Tour Leader with Hurtigruten since 2000.
 Some of her best memories from Hurtigruten are "Hurtigruten minute by minute", special cruises in Norway with MS Lofoten and all the beautiful nature she has seen all over the world.
-Before she started work with Hurtigruten, she worked as a lecturer on different cruise ships in Norway and as a staff member at Kandersteg International Scout Centre in Switzerland.
-She has a university degree in social work and she has also studied marketing management.
-In her spare time Ina loves to go sailing and fishing.
+Before she started working with Hurtigruten, she worked as a lecturer on different cruise ships in Norway and as a staff member at Kandersteg International Scout Centre in Switzerland.
+Ina has a university degree in social work and she has also studied marketing management.
+In her spare time she loves to go sailing and fishing.

 Judith Heinreich - Germany